 Teach.
 Learn.
 Inspire.

 Corps members are the heart of Jumpstart.
-Each school year, we recruit and train over 3,800 college students and community members to implement the Jumpstart program in preschool classrooms where the need is highest in order to help prepare our most at-risk children for kindergarten.
+Each school year, we recruit and train over 3,800 college students to implement the Jumpstart program in preschool classrooms where the need is highest in order to help prepare our most at-risk children for kindergarten.

 What is the role of a Jumpstart Corps member?